 - Copy to MIDI clipboard Copies the current note detection to the MIDI clipboard.
 To send notes to the Piano roll use 'Send to piano roll' below.

 - Delete (Del) - Delete selection.

-- Advanced Edit (Ctrl+A) - Toggles Advanced Edit (AE) pitch mode.
+- Advanced Edit (Ctrl+A) - Toggles Advanced Edit (A) pitch mode.

-In AE mode the AE box will automatically appear when the mouse cursor is placed over a note.
+In A mode the A box will automatically appear when the mouse cursor is placed over a note.
 Otherwise you can double-click notes to enter Advanced Edit mode.

-- Vibrato edit - Toggles Advanced Edit (AE) vibrato mode.
+- Vibrato edit - Toggles Advanced Edit (A) vibrato mode.
 This allows you to fine-tune pitch vibrato effects on individual notes.
-In AE mode the AE box will automatically appear when the mouse cursor is placed over a note.
+In A mode the A box will automatically appear when the mouse cursor is placed over a note.
 Otherwise you can double-click notes to enter Advanced Edit mode.

 - Cut Mode (C) - Toggles Cut Mode used to Cut/Slice notes.

 - Snap to scale - Once you start moving notes from their existing locations they will only snap to notes from that scale.

 - Scale - Select the scale to use in conjunction with the Snap to scale function.

 - Snap to grid - Set the horizontal snapping from 'none' to '1/8 beat' (32nd notes).
 Hold (Alt) to temporarily override snap.